Lesson Plan of Phrases with “Have”, “Go”, “Take” and “Make” in English Language

 - Ask the students to make correction in their work and make the sentences again.

-- Involve the students in solving the problems given in the exercise at the end of unit/chapter.
+- Involve the students in solving the problems give in the exercise at the end of unit/chapter.